Redpill-Linpro/alfresco-rl-support-tools/README.md

 15:20:56,078 ERROR [org.alfresco.web.site] [ajp-bio-8010-exec-205] javax.servlet.ServletException: Could not resolve view with name 'site/xxx/dashboard' in servlet with name 'Spring Surf Dispatcher Servlet'
 ```

+These issues can have one of many causes some are:
+* Failed patch in an upgrade (Community or Enterprise)
+** We have seen this several times when Community -> Enterprise upgrades have taken place
+* Renaming of a site (changing its short name/id)